groktrev/abydos/README.md

 See the Abydos [documentation](https://abydos.readthedocs.io/) for available algorithms.

 Limited support for `abydos.tokenizer.NLTKTokenizer` NLTK tokenizers is available.
+See the nltk.tokenize [documentation](https://www.nltk.org/api/nltk.tokenize.html) for available tokenizers.

 `abydos.distance.NCDlzss`, and `abydos.distance.NCDpaq9a` are not implemented.